 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-It’s a simple recipe that comes together quickly and there’s no need to whip the aquafaba.
-Then out comes a crispy, golden brown, oil-free granola.
+It’s a simple recipe that comes together quickly with no need to whip the aquafaba.
+You’ll love this crispy, golden brown, oil-free granola.
 Plus the cinnamon makes your house smell amazing!

 Jump to: